Implications from ${B\to K^*\ell^+\ell^-}$ observables using $3 \text{fb}^{-1}$ of LHCb data: New Physics Analysis

 Finally the form factor $V$ can be evaluated using Eq.~\eqref{eq:V} and the value of $\mathcal{F}_\perp$ obtained.
 Since the recent $3\fb^{-1}$ of \lhcb result~\cite{LHCb:2015dla} does not provide branching fraction measurement for the entire $q^2$ region we assume the theoretical values of $\Gf$~\cite{Straub:2015ica,Horgan:2013pva} in addition to $C_{10}$~\cite{Altmannshofer:2008dz}.
 The form factors $\mathcal{F}_\|$ and $\mathcal{F}_0$ can then be determined from the fits to $\mathsf{P}_1$ and $\mathsf{P}_2$ respectively, using Eq.~\eqref{eq:P_1-2}.
 Thus the conventional form factors $A_1$ and $A_{12}$ can easily be estimated with the relation given in Eqs.~\eqref{eq:A1} and \eqref{eq:A12}.
 In Table.~\ref{Table} we list the best fit values with the $1\sigma$ uncertainties for the three form factors $V(q^2)$, $A_1(q^2)$ and $A_{12}(q^2)$ for all the eight $q^2$ intervals.
 We also present the standard deviation of the fit compared to the theoretical estimate from Refs.~\cite{Straub:2015ica,Horgan:2013pva}.
 While sizable discrepancy is seen for all the form factors especially in the regions $q^2<2.5~\gev^2$ and $q^2>6~\gev^2$.
 It is interesting to note the very significant discrepancy is observed in the values of form factors $V$ and $A_1$ in bins $0.1\le q^2\le 0.98 ~\gev^2$, $1.1\le q^2\le 2.5 ~\gev^2$, $6\le q^2\le 8 ~\gev^2$, $11.0\le q^2\le 12.5 ~\gev^2$ and $15\le q^2\le 17 ~\gev^2$.
-We emphasize that the determination of the form factors is {\em free from resonances and non-factorizable contributions due to charm loops, since such effects are absorbed into $\widetilde{C}_9^\lambda(q^2)$}~\cite{Mandal:2014kma,Beneke:2001at}{\em\, and our analysis is independent of it's estimate}.
+The lattice estimate of the form factors currently does not include finite $\kstar$ width.
+This implies, that the significance of the deviations can be lower if one includes the unaccounted systematics due to the finite $\kstar$ width.
+We point out that previous attempts to incorporate resonance contributions in theory has been done by parametrically taking it’s effect in the Wilson coefficient $C_9$ \cite{Deshpande:1988bd,Kruger:1996cv}.
+However the accuracy of the form of resonance parametrization does not alter our determination of form factors since, our analysis is independent of $\widetilde{C}_9^{\sss\lambda}$ estimates. $\widetilde{C}_9^{\sss\lambda}$ contributes only to $u_\lambda$'s and {\em the ratios of form factors $\mathsf{P_1}$ and $\mathsf{P_2}$ do not get affected by resonances.} This is easily seen if we consider a situation where NP is absent and all the parameters for resonances (strength, phase etc.) are known, the observables calculated using Eqs.~\eqref{eq:Fperp}--\eqref{eq:A4} should agree with the experimental measured observables.
+Thus the consistent set of Eqs.~\eqref{eq:Fperp}--\eqref{eq:A4} must provide the same set of parameters that we would have started with, as best fit solutions.
+In the absence of NP the measured observables should result in the solutions for parameters matching with SM values.
+Since $\mathsf{P_1}$ and $\mathsf{P_2}$ are unaffected by resonances their best fit solutions also remain unaffected by it.
+Our best fit values of $\mathsf{P_1}$ and $\mathsf{P_2}$ differ from the SM estimates and this discrepancy cannot be accounted for by resonances.